 Enough talk.
-Please do two things: please take a look at our website; it does reflect who we are, but more importantly, please come for a visit and see for yourselves what a special place is Doane Stuart.
+Please do two things: please take a look at our website, as it does reflect who we are, but more importantly, please come for a visit and see for yourselves what a special place is Doane Stuart.

 Welcome to Doane Stuart School,